fpgmaas/deptry/docs/docs/usage.md

 ## requirements.txt files

-_deptry_ can also be configured to extract dependencies from [pip](https://pip.pypa.io/en/stable/user_guide/) requirements files other than `requirements.txt`.
+_deptry_ can be configured to extract dependencies from [pip](https://pip.pypa.io/en/stable/user_guide/) requirements files other than `requirements.txt`.
 Similarly it can also be configured to extract development dependencies from other files than `dev-requirements.txt` and `requirements-dev.txt`.
 For this, use the `--requirements-txt` and
 `--requirements-txt-dev` arguments.
 For example: